-Bove's large-scale sculptures are often exhibited outdoors and in public spaces.
-Opening November 18, 2017, The Contemporary Austin will present new and recent sculpture by the artist in the meadow of Laguna Gloria.
-Her work is currently on view in Women of Venice at the Swiss Pavilion at 57th Venice Biennale, where she was invited to respond to the legacy of Swiss artist Alberto Giacometti (1901-1966).
-In 2016, the artist's steel-beam sculpture, Lingam, was installed in City Hall Park in New York as part of the summer group exhibition, The Language of Things, organized by Public Art Fund.
-In 2013, she created a series of sculptures specially for the High Line at the Rail Yards in New York.
-The project, entitled Caterpillar, was commissioned by High Line Art and ran through 2014.
+The artist’s large-scale sculptures are often exhibited outdoors and in public spaces.
+In 2020, four of Bove’s works were installed on the Claremont McKenna College campus in Claremont, California.
+At the 2018 edition of Unlimited at Art Basel, Bove debuted a monumental sculpture.
+In 2017, the artist’s sculptures were installed in the Betty and Edward Marcus Sculpture Park at Laguna Gloria, The Contemporary Austin.
+That same year, her work was on view in Women of Venice at the Swiss Pavilion at the 57th Venice Biennale, where she was invited to respond to the legacy of Swiss artist Alberto Giacometti.
+Bove’s steel-beam sculpture Lingam (2015) was installed in City Hall Park in New York as part of the 2016 group exhibition, The Language of Things, organized by Public Art Fund.
+In 2013, she created a series of sculptures for the High Line at the Rail Yards in New York.

 Work by the artist is represented in permanent collections worldwide, including the Crystal Bridges Museum of American Art, Bentonville, Arkansas; Fonds régional d’art contemporain (FRAC) Nord-Pas de Calais, Dunkirk, France; Institute of Contemporary Art, Boston; The Museum of Modern Art, New York; Princeton University Art Museum, New Jersey; San Francisco Museum of Modern Art; Wadsworth Atheneum Museum of Art, Hartford, Connecticut; Whitney Museum of American Art, New York; and the Yale University Art Gallery, New Haven, Connecticut.
 She lives and works in New York.